 In spring, beautiful katakuris flowers bloom at the summit of the mountain, making it a scenic spot.
 In summer, the contrast between the green mountain surface and the shining blue of Lake Okutama is wonderful.

 Course Tam: Okutama bus stop→ Ascent: 3 hours, descent: 2 hours and 30 minutes

 Best time to climb: April and May (spring and summer), October, November and December (fall and winter)

 There are two different routes up Mt.
 Gozen, one starting at the Okutama bus stop and the other finishing at Sakaihashi bus stop.

 You can start climbing the mountain while walking along the shore of Lake Okutama.
 The lakeside of Lake Okutama is an ideal course for trekking.
 It takes about 1 hour and 20 minutes from the Okutama bus stop to Sasusawa.
 There are some steep climbs, so it is recommended to walk at a steady pace.
 It takes about 1 hour and 50 minutes to reach the summit from Sasusasawa.

 To get to the trailhead of Mt.
 Gozen, take a bus from Okutama Station to the Okutama-ko bus stop and return to Okutama Station from the Sakai-bashi bus stop after descending the mountain.

-Here in this post about hiking in Okutama, we have introduced mountains suitable for mountain climbing, trekking and hiking, even beginners can enjoy with low difficulty.
-Many of the mountains have almost no snowfall even in winter, so you can hike here all throughout the year.
-Try out one or more of these hiking trails and hope you enjoy your time exploring the ins and outs of Okutama.
+Which of these hiking adventures will you be going on?
+Many of the mountains have almost no snowfall even in winter, so you can hike here all throughout the year!
+We hope you try out one or more of these hiking trails and enjoy your time exploring the ins and outs of Okutama.